×

 We asked people in Nicaragua if they could share any humorous cultural blunders they commited.
 They wrote:

 "Mostly language stuff.
 I would say muy bien for "things" when I should have been saying muy bueno.
 I started mixing the Italian language with Spanish by accident.
 Words that I've heard my mother use slipped out of my mouth and didn't make sense to the person I was attempting (very badly attempting) to communicate with.
 My friend kept catching me on making up words in my desperate attempts to communicate.
-It made everybody laugh," said one expat in Managua.
+It made everybody laugh," explained one person living in Managua, Nicaragua.

 Get Quote